-Through a first-of-its-kind collaboration among the State of Illinois, PCs for People, Cook County, and various community partners, Illinois has launched a statewide network that will receive, refurbish and redistribute used computers for those in need.
+Through a first-of-its-kind collaboration among the Illinois Office of Broadband, PCs for People, Cook County, and various community partners, Illinois has launched the Connect Illinois Computer Equity Network, a statewide network that will receive, refurbish and redistribute used computers for those in need.
 Over 1.1 million Illinois households lack at-home computer access and this initiative aims to help bridge the digital divide for equitable advances in remote learning, work from home, telemedicine, and other requirements of everyday life.

-The new Connect Illinois Computer Equity Network will put upgraded devices into the hands of Illinois families in need by hosting community distribution events across the state in 2021.
 To determine eligibility, please review the FAQ below.
-To check for a distribution event near you, please view the below list of upcoming community events below– this list will be updated on a regular basis as additional events are scheduled across the state.
+To check for a distribution event near you, please view the below list of upcoming community events below.
+This list will be updated on a regular basis as additional events are scheduled across the state.

 To source the network with newly refurbished computer devices, the State of Illinois is working with private and philanthropic partners to build a pipeline for Illinois households in need.
-For those interested in donating, more information can be found below.
+For those interested in donating or joining the network more information can be found below.

 Who is this program for?

-Illinois households without access to a working computer or internet device or those seeking to donate are encouraged to visit PC’s for People’s website to register and learn more about how they can request a computer.
+Qualified Illinois households without access to a working computer or those seeking to donate are encouraged to contact the Computer Equity Network organization of their choice.

 To be eligible, residents must be below 200 percent of the poverty level or enrolled in income-based government assistance programs, such as free or reduced school lunch, Medicaid or SNAP.